Lifting integrable models and long-range interactions: General formalism and higher range

 The new information is encoded in $\cA$ and since it is at the highest order in $g$, we can actually derive a set of linear equations for it.
 In particular, we can compute

 on a spin chain of sufficient length.
 This equation is automatically satisfied up to order $g^{2n}$ and at this order it gives a set of linear equations for $\cA$, which are straightforward to solve.
 Similarly, from the RLL relations we obtain a linear set of equations for the $R$-matrix.
+However, we were unfortunately not able to find an elegant recursive structure on the $R$-matrix.
+Nevertheless, we found that Ansatz \eqref{eq:Lgeneral} works.

 \paragraph{Deformation equation} The remaining question is how the deformation equation factors in this story.
 We have demonstrated a one-to-one correspondence between the known long-range deformations and integrable Lax operators.
 Let us now work out at first order what happens in the deformation equation.
 Let us write